How to Become a Surgical Technologist: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 What Does a Surgical Technologist Do?

-The primary job of a surgical technologist is to support the lead surgeon and their team, and depending on their needs and preferences, adapt to every surgery knowing that each one may be approached in a completely different way.
+The primary job of a surgical technologist is to support the lead surgeon and their team.
+Knowing that each surgery may be approached in a completely different way, they need to be able to adapt to the needs and preferences of every surgeon and every surgery.
 In some hospitals, however, the surgical team may be highly process-driven and prefer that all procedures are done exactly the same way, every time.

-These operating procedures will vary from hospital to hospital, but the common responsibilities for surgical techs include:
+Operating procedures will vary from hospital to hospital, but the most common responsibilities for surgical techs include:

 - Preparing operating rooms for surgery